psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 > There is one curious paragraph which may afford a clue to the mystery of the Moggridge story.
 There are indications (such as the use of *cwbl*, meaning "whole," where "dole" seems to be required by the context) that it is taken from an English source.
 It seems that a report had spread afar that the old inhabitants of Cwmamman were awfully bad people (*dynion drwg ofnadwy*), and shameful thieves (*lladron cywilyddus*); but we are assured that there was no foundation for that old fable (*yr hen chwedl hono*).
 It originated in the fact that Shön Holi the beggar man (*Sion Holi y cardotyn*) had taken offence "because they had not given the whole to him" (*am na roddasent y ewbl iddo ef*), and that he had spitefully cried out :
 >
 > "Cwmamman men, both great and small,
-> The devil owns you, one and all ;
+> The devil owns you, one and all;
 > And if your sins you do not rue,
 > He'll come and fetch you, two by two."
 >